robin-raymond/zax.io/operator.md

 ### Basic overloading

-Operators (e.g. greater than (`>`), less than (`<`>), equal to (`=`)) can be augmented with new functions.
+Overloadable operators (e.g. greater than (`>`), less than (`<`>), equal to (`=`)) can be augmented with new functions.
 This allows types to support additional operations in symbolic form rather than requiring natural language.
 Operators can be declared in global scope where two arguments will be required for binary operations and one operator is required for unary operators.

-The resulting type for an operator is entirely arbitrary but the recommendation is to follow the norms expectations.
-For example, comparison operators are expected to return `Boolean` values and returning a String from these operations would be unnatural.
+The resulting type for an operator is entirely arbitrary but the recommendation is to follow the normal expectations of a consumer of the programming interface.
+For example, comparison operators are expected to return `Boolean` values and thus returning a String from these operations would be unnatural.

 Adding three new operators for mixing `String` types and `Integer` types: